iamsafwan/iamsafwan/README.md

      - [Project-Alpha](https://github.com/iamsafwan/project-alpha), is a UWP based password manager.
      - [Project-Dashboard](https://github.com/iamsafwan/project-dashboard), is a REST API based platform to retrieve interests from external services and serve over HTML.

-- 👯 I’m involved in a lot of projects and technologies.
-I am currently looking to collaborate on open source projects.
 - 💬 Ask me about anything on Twitter: <a href="https://mobile.twitter.com/SafwanKhan18">@SafwanKhan18</a>
 - 📫 You can reach me at my [Personal email](mailto:safwanzk@outlook.com)
 - 😄 Pronouns: He/Him